adamspanier/CryptoConductor/docs/Views.md

 ## Project Management Dashboard Component

-The project management dashboard will display all project fields with prefilled out current values and allows leaders to edit project details.
+The project management dashboard will allow the addition or modification of project information.

 ## Project Entries Edit Interface